AlibabaCloudDocs/arms/intl.en-US/Tracing Analysis/Quick start/Get started with Tracing Analysis.md

     ![Accessing Log Role](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/1436676951/p53825.png)

-## Use the Jaeger client to report Java application data
+## Use Jaeger to report data of a Java application

-This topic describes how to use the Jaeger client to report data to a Java application as an example.
-For more information about how to use other clients to report data and applications using other languages, see the documentation at the end of this topic.
+In the following example, Jaeger is used to report data of a Java application.
+For more information about how to use other clients to report data and how to report data of applications that are developed in other languages, see the references at the end of this topic.

-1. [Download the Demo project](https://arms-apm.oss-cn-hangzhou.aliyuncs.com/demo/jaegerTracingDemo.zip), go to the manualDemo directory, and run the program following the instructions in Readme.
+1. Download the [demo project](https://arms-apm.oss-cn-hangzhou.aliyuncs.com/demo/jaegerTracingDemo.zip).
+Go to the manualDemo directory and run the program as instructed in the README.md file.

 2. Open the pom. xml file and add the dependency on the Jaeger client.